Army Group Centre (France)

 Army Group Centre (Groupe d'armées du Centre, G. A. C.) was a grouping of French field armies during World War I, which was created on June 22, 1915.
 The army group covered the Western Front roughly between Rheims and Verdun.

+The G.A.C. was then disbanded on December 1, 1917, and a second one—also known as Army Group Maistre—was created by transforming the Army Group North on July 6, 1918.
+General Paul Maistre was its last commander until the Armistice.